wonholim02/Coding/README.md

 # Coding **Practicies / Projects**

-### This project contains the various practicing codes for several programming languages.
+### This project contains the various codes that I wrote with several programming languages.

 ## Programming Languages
 * Java